 In the world of guitar amps, the tube (or ‘valve’) amp is king.
 But anyone who’s ever owned one will admit they’re not always the easiest or cheapest things to run.
 The tubes wear out over time and can be unreliable due to their fragility.

-What if you could get this warm, vintage tone of a valve/tube amp, without lugging heavy potentially unreliable kit around?
-Well, now you can, with a multi-functional, lightweight amp: a modeling amp.
+Despite all of this, people still often prefer them over solid state amps, due to the rich, natural tone they produce.
+What if you could get the vintage tone of a valve/tube, without lugging heavy, potentially unreliable kit around?
+Well, now you can, with a multi-functional, lightweight modeling amp.

 At a Glance: Our Choice of the 5 Best Modeling Amps on the Market

 - Fender Mustang III